thechuong98/tuw-applied-gen-ai-2026s/README.md

 - **Judge can be lenient with approximate inference.** The Judge LLM may mark "NO LEAK" even when the Attacker infers approximate values (e.g., birth year from historical context).
 For stricter evaluation, use `ground_truth` validation or implement numeric tolerance thresholds.
 - **Ground truth validation not exposed in frontend.** The `ground_truth` field and validation results are available in the backend API but not displayed in the frontend UI.
 - **Docker Vertex AI credentials.** Docker deployment with Vertex AI may require additional credential mounting that is not yet configured.

+## Security considerations

+This is a **research prototype**, not a hardened production service.

+- **No API authentication.** The `/api/anonymize` endpoint is open.
+In a production deployment, add API keys or OAuth at the nginx or application level.
+- **Data leaves your infrastructure.** Text is sent to a third-party LLM provider (OpenAI or Google Vertex AI).
+For genuinely sensitive data, use the local Ollama path -- everything stays on your machine.
+- **Prompt injection.** Input text is passed directly to LLM agents.
+A malicious input could attempt to manipulate agent behaviour.
+This is an inherent risk of any LLM pipeline.
+- **No input logging by the app.** The backend does not store submitted texts beyond a single request, but third-party providers may log inputs per their own policies.